meg-gutshall/100-days-of-code/log.md

 ### Day 4: January 4, 2019

-**Today's Progress**: Worked through some of Flatiron's Sinatra section curriculum: Passing Data Between Views and Controllers and Basic Sinatra Forms Lab.
+**Today's Progress**: Worked through some of Flatiron's section curriculum: Passing Data Between Views and Controllers and Basic Sinatra Forms Lab.

 **Thoughts**: First off, LOVED the examples they used for this lab.
 Some of the greats... not basketball, but there's a team called the Utah Jazz, right?
 I found it fascinating how you can retrieve user input, manipulate it, and return it in another path on your site.
 I was confused though with the get and post methods and which paths they were supposed to use.
 (Again, why I need to review the HTML Forms and Params lesson.)
 If it still doesn't make sense after I review, I plan on using Flatiron's 'Ask A Question' feature to try to understand.
 [Tweet](https://twitter.com/meg_gutshall/status/1081388660174540801)